Rudy, Silesian Voivodeship

 Rudy (also known as Rudy Wielkie or Rudy Raciborskie) is a village in the administrative district of Gmina Kuźnia Raciborska, within Racibórz County, Silesian Voivodeship, in southern Poland.
-It lies approximately 12 km east of Kuźnia Raciborska, 20 km north-east of Racibórz, and 40 km west of the regional capital Katowice.

 With history going back to the 13th century, it is a site of the gothic Cistercian Rudy Palace-Monastery.
 There is also a narrow gauge railway station and museum in the village.

 Rudy gives its name to the protected area called Rudy Landscape Park (in full: "Landscape Park of the Cistercian Landscape Compositions of Rudy Wielkie").

 History

 In the early 13th century a monastery was founded at the site, however, it was destroyed in the First Mongol invasion of Poland in 1241.
 The Cistercians rebuilt the monastery in 1252–1255.
 A foundation document was issued by Duke Władysław Opolski of the Polish Piast dynasty in 1258, and it was confirmed by Pope Gregory X in 1274.
 The Cistercians developed the village.
 In the early 14th century, Duke Przemysław of Racibórz funded the construction of a new church (present-day Basilica) in Rudy.

 During World War II, the Germans established and operated three forced labour subcamps (E374, E588, E742) of the Stalag VIII-B/344 prisoner-of-war camp in the village.
 In the final stages of the war, in 1945, a German-conducted death march of prisoners of a subcamp of the Auschwitz concentration camp in Sosnowiec passed through the village towards Opava.